azorya/KafkaNotes/lenses.md

  ## Schema-Registry-GUI

- We use the following [schema-registry-ui](https://github.com/lensesio/schema-registry-ui).
- It gives a nice alternative to the plain _curl_ command.
+On a basic level the regirstry is managed via a set of plain _curl_ commands.
+In this project we install the following [schema-registry-ui](https://github.com/lensesio/schema-registry-ui) as user-friendly alternative.

  The built version is installed  on the _kafkaqamini1_ box in the _/home/zconsult/stage/schema-registry-ui_ directory.
  Please note that currently it could be used only from the local box.

  To use it one needs [npm](https://www.sitepoint.com/beginners-guide-node-package-manager/) installed.
+ On the _kafkaqamini1_ we have it in the ~./apps/node_js directory.

+    zconsult@kafkaqamini1:~/apps/node_js/bin$ ls
+    node  npm  npx

  To build it "from scratch" please have a look at the [README](https://github.com/lensesio/schema-registry-ui/blob/master/README.md) file of that project.

-Please note that after _"npm install"_ command from the README above one has to edit env.js file.
+Note that after _"npm install"_ command from the README above one has to edit env.js file.

 Our changes are: